mcleeder/sudoku_python/README.md

 - enforcing good inputs with javascript

 To-Do:
-- Setup celery to dead with unsolvable boards
+- Setup celery to help prevent unsolvable boards from looping
     - run solver as celery worker with a timeout
     - redis
 - Error handling